copenlu/academic-kickstart/content/talk/2024_05_interviews/index.md

 We are conducting remote interviews (e.g., on Zoom) and online surveys with professional fact-checkers, members of the general public, and other stakeholders in the fact checking sector such as journalists and content moderators.

-The interviews will be 60 minutes in duration and will take place remotely via Zoom in June 2024.
+The interviews will be 60 minutes in duration and will take place remotely via Zoom.
 Interview participants will be offered an online gift voucher to the value of 50 USD as compensation for their time.

 Participants who agree to take part in the survey will receive a link via email to an online survey in July 2024.
 The survey will take about 20 minutes to complete.
 All participants who complete the survey will be offered an online gift voucher to the value of 15 USD.

 All personal data will be kept confidential within the project team and always anonymised for publications and presentations.
+This project has received ethical approval from the University of Copenhagen Research Ethics Committee for the Faculty of Science and Faculty of Health and Medical Sciences.

 You can read the
 <a href="https://www.copenlu.com/talk/2024_05_interviews/InformationSheet_FactChecking.pdf">study information sheet here</a>.